Isometric Invariant Quantification of Gaussian Divergence over Poincare Disc: Geometric Duality

-Remark \ref{remtowardsprop} below is important for our purposes as a leading observation towards Proposal \ref{dualitystatementinitalpresentation} given in the previous section. \begin{rem} Note that the spherical squared-Hellinger distance $\Phi$ in (\ref{bhat}) is closely related to the hyperbolic isometric invariant $\Psi$ in (\ref{eq:comparisonpoint1}) from a geometric stance. \end{rem} We shall further highlight the following characteristics building on Remark \ref{remtowardsprop}: \begin{enumerate} \item The curvature of $\mathcal{S}$ and that of $\mathcal{D}$ are opposite in sign with $K = +1$ for $\mathcal{S}$ and $K = -1$ for $\mathcal{D}$, which is reflected in the functional forms in (\ref{bhat}) and (\ref{eq:comparisonpoint1}), respectively. \item The spherical cosine function on the spherical space $\mathcal{S}$ is replaced by the hyperbolic cosine function on the hyperbolic space $\mathcal{D}$. \item Since $\textbf{d}_{\mathcal{D}}$ is a metric, we must have $\textbf{d}_{\mathcal{D}}(\P,\Q)\geq 0$, which means $\Psi(\P,\Q)\geq 0$ must hold having $\cosh(0)=1$ and $\cosh(r)$ monotonically increasing in $r\in\mathbb{R}_{+}$ -- in particular, $\Psi=0$ when $\P=\Q$, and $\Psi$ is strictly positive otherwise. \item $\Psi$ is symmetric in $\P$ and $\Q$ such that $\Psi(\P,\Q) = \Psi(\Q,\P)$ -- note that $\Phi$ is also symmetric in $\P$ and $\Q$ such that $\Phi(\P,\Q) = \Phi(\Q,\P)$. \end{enumerate} Accordingly, $\Psi$ in (\ref{eq:comparisonpoint1}) hosts desirable properties as a divergence metric, also shared by the spherical squared-Hellinger distance $\Phi$.
-Moving one step further, it is possible to construct a natural embedding of $\mathcal{D}$ into a Hilbert space, e.g. into $\mathcal{L}^{2}$ -- natural embedding here refers to an embedding where an isometry on $\mathcal{D}$ can be associated to an isometry on a given Hilbert space.
+It can be observed that the spherical squared-Hellinger distance $\Phi$ in (\ref{bhat}) is closely related to the hyperbolic isometric invariant $\Psi$ in (\ref{eq:comparisonpoint1}) from a geometric stance.
+We shall further highlight the following characteristics: \begin{enumerate} \item The curvature of $\mathcal{S}$ and that of $\mathcal{D}$ are opposite in sign with $K = +1$ for $\mathcal{S}$ and $K = -1$ for $\mathcal{D}$, which is reflected in the functional forms in (\ref{bhat}) and (\ref{eq:comparisonpoint1}), respectively. \item The spherical cosine function on the spherical space $\mathcal{S}$ is replaced by the hyperbolic cosine function on the hyperbolic space $\mathcal{D}$. \item Since $\textbf{d}_{\mathcal{D}}$ is a metric, we must have $\textbf{d}_{\mathcal{D}}(\P,\Q)\geq 0$, which means $\Psi(\P,\Q)\geq 0$ must hold having $\cosh(0)=1$ and $\cosh(r)$ monotonically increasing in $r\in\mathbb{R}_{+}$ -- in particular, $\Psi=0$ when $\P=\Q$, and $\Psi$ is strictly positive otherwise. \item $\Psi$ is symmetric in $\P$ and $\Q$ such that $\Psi(\P,\Q) = \Psi(\Q,\P)$ -- note that $\Phi$ is also symmetric in $\P$ and $\Q$ such that $\Phi(\P,\Q) = \Phi(\Q,\P)$. \end{enumerate} Accordingly, $\Psi$ in (\ref{eq:comparisonpoint1}) hosts desirable properties as a divergence metric, also shared by the spherical squared-Hellinger distance $\Phi$.
+Remark \ref{dualitystatementone} below serves to highlight the geometric relation, and is what motivates the rest of this paper. \begin{rem} In the Gaussian setting, $\Phi$ in (\ref{bhat}) and $\Psi$ in (\ref{eq:comparisonpoint1}) form a spherical-hyperbolic dual in the aforementioned geometric sense. \end{rem} Encouraged by this observation, we move one step further.
+It is possible to construct a natural embedding of $\mathcal{D}$ into a Hilbert space, e.g. into $\mathcal{L}^{2}$ -- here, natural embedding refers to an embedding where an isometry on $\mathcal{D}$ can be associated to an isometry on a given Hilbert space.
+As an example, such an embedding will later allow us to go beyond the geometric constraints of a two-dimensional domain and accommodate multivariate Gaussians.
 Accordingly, extending (\ref{eq:isometricinvariantofpoincaredisc11}) in the $\mathcal{L}^{2}$-sense, and using the language of measure theory as in (\ref{hellinger}), we propose an $\mathcal{L}^{2}$-embedded $\Psi$ (while keeping notations the same) as follows: